-The Statement of Net Position presents information that includes all of the Fire Department's assets and liabilities with the difference reported as net position.
+The Statement of Net Position presents information that includes all of the Fire Department's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, with the difference reported as net position.
 Over time, increases and decreases in net position may serve as a useful indicator of whether the financial position of the Fire Department as a whole is improving or deteriorating.